How to Develop a Topic-Centered Keyword Strategy

 The topics you choose are paramount to the keywords you use.
 If you have topic relevancy, you’re naturally going to end up with relevant keywords as well, though you still need to be selective about the keywords you target.
 Simply put, if you build your topics, keywords will come.

 The reason we believe topics are of higher importance than keywords is because keyword use does not equal utility to your user.
 While marketers used to get away with simply playing to search engines, this is no longer the case, as Google’s Hummingbird algorithm makes it capable of reading semantic meaning.
-This means you need to think first and foremost about what is useful to your users, and build pages that address all their concerns, from big-picture stuff to the minutiae.
+This means you need to think first and foremost about what is useful to your users and build pages that address all their concerns, from big-picture stuff to the minutiae.

 How to Choose Keywords Relevant to Your Topics

-Once you identify the topics that need to be covered on your site, you can then determine the best keywords to use on those pages.
-Begin by listing out the topics that are important to your business.
-In Google Analytics, you can do this by looking at the pages on your site that have already gained traction, and see what subtopics could be derived from your most popular pages.
 You can also look at the search queries that are bringing in visitors, and think about the user intent behind those queries.
 It may also be helpful to have another brainstorming session with your key team members to come up with a list of topics and subtopics.

-After you develop your list of key topics, you can use the MarketMuse Content Analyzer to generate a list of relevant topics and their variant keywords.
+After you develop your list of key topics, you can use the MarketMuse Research to generate a list of relevant topics and their variant keywords.
 For instance, let’s say you’re getting a lot of traffic to your site from the query “recruiting software.”
-Assuming this is one of your product offerings, you’ll want to create more than just a product page around this topic - you’ll also want content that answers any questions related to recruiting software.
+Assuming this is one of your product offerings, you’ll want to create more than just a product page around this topic – you’ll also want content that answers any questions related to recruiting software.

 When writing your content or a content brief for your writers, be sure to include as many of these keywords and variants as possible, as using these semantic terms signals to Hummingbird that your content covers this topic in depth.
 Ultimately, this will lead to better ranking.